R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 ---

-## A.- Installing our virtual machine & setting the server
+## A. Installing our virtual machine & setting the server

 [Download](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/) the latest *stable* version of Debian.
 Currently, this will be image `debian-12.1.0-amd64-netinst.iso`.